-Downstream of Taupahi Reserve to SH 1 Bridge, the channel is wide with significant gravel islands in the middle.
-These islands are well established with significant vegetation growth.
-The vegetation also causes further deposition of bed material, which reduces the river channel capacity to accommodate floods within the design levels.
-The vegetation is also expected to wash out under severe flood conditions and build up a debris barrier under the Bridge.
+Downstream of Taupahi Reserve to SH 1 Bridge, the channel is wide with significant gravel islands.
+Mature trees, indigenous and exotic, have established.
+Severe flood flows can dislodge mature trees and build up a debris barrier under SH1 Bridge.
 This situation occurred during 2004 flood causing the bridge to be closed due to risk of failure.

-- Significant tree and vegetation growth in the islands upstream of the bridge. - Gravel and boulder accumulation forming diversions within the floodway. - Some erosion along the right bank
+- Significant vegetation growth on the islands upstream of the bridge. - Gravel and boulder accumulation forming diversions within the floodway.